A Quick-Fire Guide to Proactive Data Quality Management

 Fortunately, that’s where proactive data quality management can make all the difference.

-This is the process of maintaining a high quality of information.
-In most cases, data quality management (DQM) encompasses data acquisition, processing and distribution to produce actionable and accurate business insights.
+Data Quality Management is a set of practices that aim to maintain a high quality of information.
+This practice goes from the acquisition of data and understanding how to implement advanced data processes, to developing an effective distribution of data.
+In most cases, data quality management encompasses data acquisition, processing and distribution to produce actionable and accurate business insights.

 Engaging in proactive DQM makes data quality a key part of your strategy.
 This reduces the risk of poorly informed decision-making and ensures the efficient functioning of your organisation.